[ Ermine ], [ Erminois ] and [ Argent erminois Azure ].

 Bearer: Juan de Ladbrooke.

-Imaginary coat of arms that I have created for logic with: a semicircular (round) base; its field and its pale enameled with plain tinctures Or and Argent; the 4 pieces and the figure in Azure, Gules, and Vert, outlined in Sable and illuminated; and the whole with a raised-stroke effect.
+Imaginary coat of arms of Logic represented by the Modus Ponendo Ponens with: a semicircular (round) base; the field and the pale in plain colours Or and Argent respectively; the hurts and the potent illuminated in Azure, Gules, and Vert, outlined in Sable; and the whole with a crystalline finish.

-Blazon keywords: Without divisions, Pale, Or, Ermine, Azure, Vert, Gules and Hurt, torteau, pellet, pomme and golpe.
+Blazon keywords: Without divisions, Pale, Or, Ermine, Azure, Vert, Gules, Hurt, torteau, pellet, pomme and golpe, Potent, In chief, In base, Between and Motto (identification).

 Classification: Created, Imaginary and Coat of arms.